al2wang/MSTS-TSW-Projects/ETS_Siemens–Düwag-U2/README.md

-# Edmonton Transit System 1977 Siemens–Düwag-U2 RTE1 MOD
+# Edmonton Transit System 1977 Siemens–Düwag U2 RTE1 MOD

 I like the U2's.
 They are the **GM Fishbowls** of the rails.
 A very simple, clean, and classic timeless style.